Country corridor · United States to the United Arab Emirates

 How engagements start in the US-to-UAE corridor.

 Six to ten weeks.
 One UAE channel, one narrow first question.
-The shape for a US group arriving with a single acute question such as the DIFC family-office website read or the ADGM institutional-IR rebuild scope.
+The shape for a US group arriving with a single acute question such as the DIFC family-office website evaluate or the ADGM institutional-IR rebuild scope.

 See the Sprint →

-Cross-Border Build
+Cross-Border Marketing Build

 Three to six months.
 Multi-channel UAE commercial-layer rebuild for jurisdiction-aligned work.
 The standard shape for a US group arriving with jurisdiction selected by counsel and the full UAE-facing surface still to build.